Tom Cruise: 2010s: Action star

-2020s
+2020s: Franchise films

 In May 2020, it was reported that Cruise would be starring in and producing a movie shot in outer space.
 Doug Liman would be directing, writing, and co-producing.
 Both will fly to the International Space Station as part of a future Axiom Space mission in a SpaceX Dragon 2 spacecraft.
 In May 2021, Cruise protested against the Hollywood Foreign Press Association (HFPA) by returning all three of his Golden Globe Awards in light of controversy surrounding the HFPA, particularly its lack of diversity, specifically no black members, and ethical questions related to financial benefits to some of its members.